jetbrains-academy/data-visualization-course/0_intro/1_the_power_of_data_viz/3_impact/task.md

-Nowadays, no area of our life can function without some form of visualization.
+Nowadays, virtually every aspect of our lives relies on some form of visualization.
-This includes finance, where exchange rate charts inform the modern economy...
+This includes finance, where exchange rate charts play a crucial role in shaping the modern economy...

 <figure>
     <img src="../../../common/resources/images/intro/bitcoin.svg">